aiprasadk/Shield-Insurance/README.md

-# Shield Insurance Power BI Pilot Project
+# Shield Insurance Power BI

 ## 🛡️ Driving Data-Driven Decisions at Shield Insurance 🛡️

-Welcome to the GitHub repository for the Shield Insurance Power BI Pilot Project!
+Welcome to the GitHub repository for the Shield Insurance Power BI Internship Project!
 This project demonstrates a powerful analytics solution designed to empower Shield Insurance with actionable insights into its key performance metrics.
 Developed as a Proof of Concept (POC) in collaboration with AtliQ Technologies, this Power BI dashboard aims to revolutionize data-driven decision-making, ensuring Shield Insurance continues to provide reliable and comprehensive protection to its customers.

 ---